Nima-Khodabandelou/Notes/README.md

 Core concepts of Java SE

 - Main Java features:

-Used for Desktop, Mobile, and Web application development platform-independent
+      Used for Desktop, Mobile, and Web application development

+      Platform-independent

       Robust

       Secure

       High-level

       Multi-threaded

 - Does not support:

-explicit pointer,
+      pointers (Handles it internally)

+      goto

-goto operator overloading,
+      operator overloading

-call by reference,
+      call by reference

-structures and unions,
+      structures and unions